 A Listing of Wyoming Writers, Inc. Members’ Published Works

-If you would like your work featured on the Bookshelf, send your name the way you want it to appear on your book listing, a JPEG of the cover of your book, a sentence or two describing the book, and its ISBN to membership@wyowriters. org.
-Your first listing is free and will appear on the website at the next scheduled update.
-If you would like to list additional books, they are $10 each to be featured for one year.
-Send the same information— author name, jpeg, logline, and ISBN—for additional works, along with an indication of how you prefer to pay, by PayPal or check, to email@example.com.
-The membership chair will bill you through PayPal or await your check mailed to P.O.
-Box 1287, Green River, WY 82935.
-As soon as payment is received, your additional listing will go up on the Bookshelf with the next website update.
+If you would like your work featured on the BookShelf, send your name the way you want it to appear on your book listing, a JPEG of the cover of your book, a sentence or two describing the book, and a link to your purchase site to WyoWriters@gmail.com, SUBJECT LINE: BOOKSHELF.
+Your listing will appear on our website at the next scheduled update.
+Have an additional work?
+Send the same information to WyoWriters@gmail.com, SUBJECT LINE: BOOKSHELF.
+We’ll replace your existing listing with the new one.

 Yellowstone Has Teeth, a memoir of living year-round in the world’s first national park.
 In the 1980s, Marjane Ambler and her husband lived year-round inside Yellowstone National Park.
 The beauty was magnificent, but Ambler discovered that Yellowstone “had teeth.”
 The book chronicles the stories of her small community of park employees and spouses and how they responded to living in such an unforgiving place.